Office-to-Residential Conversions: The Future of New York Real Estate

 The Comptroller's report notes that the post-pandemic conversion pipeline includes 44 buildings totaling 15.2 million gross square feet, with the potential to create approximately 17,400 apartments.
 This is a massive undertaking that could absorb over a third of the occupancy lost in the lower tiers of the Manhattan office market since the fourth quarter of 2019.
 The conversion activity is already on track to exceed the totals seen during the 421-g program in the Financial District in the 1990s and 2000s, and to triple the production of residential units from commercial space seen from 2012 to 2020.

 The city and state have responded with crucial policy changes that make these conversions not just possible, but financially attractive.
 This provides tax benefits for up to three years during construction and for between 20 and 35 years afterward, depending on the project's start date.
 To qualify, at least 25% of the new apartments must be income-restricted and rent-stabilized in perpetuity.
+This zoning amendment now allows conversions for buildings built before 1991, dramatically expanding the pool of eligible properties.
+To secure the full 35-year 467-m abatement, projects must be approved by June 2026.
+With planning and filings often taking a year or more, the clock is already ticking.

 Conversions aren't new to New York.
 The difference today is the sheer scale.
 We're not just looking at a handful of trophy assets.
 Some of our most celebrated buildings have undergone this transformation:

-Summary Data on Post-2020 Office Conversions:
+Summary Data Post-2020 Conversions

 Total Buildings: 44